gubiczam/gubiczam.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 Files that barely weighed in at mere kilobytes or gigabytes met their end with a swift deletion.
 My friend's digital haven was finally in order, and he breathed a sigh of relief as his hard drive found solace in the newfound space.

 In the end, technology and a little Python magic came to the rescue, allowing my friend to safeguard his cherished photos while bidding farewell to the unnecessary clutter of digital ephemera.
 The lesson?
 Sometimes, a few lines of code can bring clarity and serenity to even the most cluttered digital landscapes.

+As we wrapped up the digital decluttering mission, I assured my friend that the solution was here to stay.
+"I'll upload the short but effective Python code to GitHub," I said with a smile.
+"That way, you, and anyone else in need, can access it whenever the clutter threatens to return.
+Your treasured photos are safe, and the code is ready to serve whenever you need it."